 Doesn’t everyone need a Chandelier Over their Freestanding Bathtub?
 We think so.

-Perfectly White and Modern are the Keys to This Master Bath that certainly makes a statement.
+Perfectly white and modern are the keys to this Owner’s Bath that certainly makes a statement.

 This spa style double headed shower with huge bench seats takes center stage in this new bathroom.